Dustin Michael, an associate professor of English at Savannah State University, returned to school in 2019 to obtain an online Graduate

 Overview

-Offered online through the University of Georgia's Mary Frances Early College of Education's Department of Educational Theory and Practice, the Master of Education in Middle Grades Education is centered on the education of young adolescents in middle grades (4-8).
-This program is for teachers currently certified in middle grades, or for those with an interest in young adolescent education.
-Coursework is offered online to accommodate the working professional, and is taught by the internationally recognized faculty of UGA's award-winning College of Education.
+Offered online through the University of Georgia’s Mary Frances Early College of Education’s Department of Educational Theory and Practice, the Master of Education in Middle Grades Education centers on the education of young adolescents in middle grades (4-8) and is grounded in equity and justice frameworks.
+This program is designed for current middle grades teachers, or for those with an interest in young adolescent education.
+Coursework is offered online in spring, summer, and fall to accommodate the working professional, and is taught by the internationally recognized faculty of UGA’s award-winning College of Education.
+University of Georgia online graduate education programs are ranked #7 in the nation by U.S. News & World Report in 2023.

-To cultivate and sustain a more equitable world, the Middle Grades Education program commits to embodying and modeling social justice-oriented curriculum design and related experiences that position youth and educators
+To cultivate and sustain a more equitable world, the Middle Grades Education program commits to embodying and modeling justice-oriented curriculum design and related experiences that position youth and educators

-To build positive, supportive, humanizing relationships with and among youth, families, and communities;
+• To build positive, supportive, humanizing relationships with and among youth, families, and communities;

-To advocate with and for youth to embody their power and possibility to create a more equitable world; and
+• To advocate with and for youth to embody their power and possibility to create a more equitable world; and

-To inquire individually and collectively around practices, structures, and systems using critical reflection and analysis to inspire critical action.
+• To inquire individually and collectively around practices, structures, and systems using critical reflection and analysis to inspire critical action.

 Accreditations

-The University of Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, specialist, and doctoral degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of the University of Georgia.
+The University of Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, specialist, and doctoral degrees.
+The University of Georgia also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of the University of Georgia may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Admissions